tarwn/lessthandot-hugo/blogs/content/posts/2012-02-10-february-2012-presentations.md

 [I-380 Corridor (East Iowa) SQL Server User Group][2]

-I’ll be presenting via Live Meeting for my friends in East Iowa.
+I'll be presenting via Live Meeting for my friends in East Iowa.
 Hopefully someone there brings construction paper and crayons!

 Make Your Voice Heard SQL Server professionals like to talk – a lot!
 We blog, we tweet, we answer forum questions, and more.
 Add your voice!
 Learn about the different ways you can share your experience and knowledge.
 Once you start teaching others, you'll realize how much knowledge you have!
 This session will cover how to use LinkedIn, Twitter, forums, and blogging to extend your reach.